 So, here’s how you can prepare for building tenders and succeed as an SME.

 Preparation is the key to success when tendering as an SME.
 Once you’re prepared and have the correct information ready, completing your building tender will feel much more straightforward.

 Let’s take a look at the common stages of a building tender, and how your SME can prepare for them.

-– The PAS 91 is simply a standardised Pre-Qualification Questionnaire (PQQ) for the construction industry.
+– The PAS 91 is simply a standardised Pre-Qualification Questionnaire (PQQ) for construction bids.
 You must pass this in order for the rest of your tender to be considered.
 You must provide policies and answer questions regarding;